Autumn call is now closed – thank you to all who applied!

 Interest in working with a supervisor affiliated with the University of Helsinki does not rule out the possibility to work with supervisors of other universities.

-If you have received your PhD study right before November 2023, unfortunately you cannot apply in this call.
+• If you have received your doctoral study right no earlier than November 1, 2023 you can apply in this call.

 • Please submit a carefully written, max.
 2-page motivation letter in which you explain